pdelbar/onethree/readme.md

 Most of one|content's stuff is stored in `/libraries/one/lib`.
 The principal library is **core** and it contains the one|content framework itself.
 The **joomla** extension contains whatever is joomla-specific.
 The **script** extension contains the default templater, but I've already tested a PHP-ony templater as an alternative, but not thoroughly.

 The code for these is refactored from the previous J2.x version of one|content and heavily work in progress.
-I assume that most of the short-term changs are going to be located here.
+I assume that most of the short-term changes are going to be located here.
 To give you an idea, any file named `whatever_tbd.php` has not been fully sanitized -- which does not by any standard mean that 'regular' files are completely sanitized.

 You will also find other src/extension folders containing unmigrated material.